Headache & Migraine Clinic Birmingham

 • Inability to continue routine activities

-Migraine attacks last from 4 hours to 3 days, however it can last longer in certain cases.
-Some patients may experience warning signs 24 hours or more before each attack also known as ‘Prodrome’.
+Migraine attacks last from 4 hours to 3 days; however, they can sometimes persist longer.
+Some patients may experience warning signs 24 hours or more before each attack, also known as ‘prodrome’.
 This can involve excessive yawning, tiredness, neck stiffness, brain fog or craving certain foods.

 Causes: